After proofreading to check misspellings or grammatical errors on your resume, look for these nine details to further polish it (Business Insider):

 - Irrelevant experience

-To help the recruiter focus on the most significant skills and experiences, don’t mention previous jobs that are not related.
-For example, if you’re applying for a teaching job, don’t mention that you had a short stint as a lifeguard unless you can describe it in such a way that your lifeguard skills can help you become a better educator.
+To help the recruiter focus on your most significant skills and experiences, don’t mention previous jobs that are not related.
+For example, if you’re applying for a teaching job, don’t include that you had a short stint as a lifeguard unless you can describe it in such a way that your lifeguard skills can help you become a better educator.
 Including non-related jobs can also seem like you are padding your resume because you lack enough work experience.

 - Images or graphics

-In some countries, including your most recent photo on the resume is the norm.
+In some countries, including your most recent photo is the norm.
 In Canada, don’t include a photo of yourself unless you’re applying for an acting or modelling job.
 Icons, border designs, or logos can also be distracting.
 However, a decorative resume may be acceptable for those in the creative industry.
 But for most industries, it’s not.

 - Professional contact information